• Skip to primary navigation

 • Minced Garlic - Try garlic paste.

-• Fresh Rosemary - Use one teaspoon of dried rosemary for every two springs chopped.
+• Fresh Rosemary - Use one teaspoon of dried rosemary for every two sprigs chopped.

 • Crushed Calabrian Pepper - Try harissa paste, chopped jarred Thai chili peppers, or red pepper flakes.